 The Witness is a modern take on a classic genre of spiritual works pioneered by the likes of Kahlil Gibran.
 It dances between playful verses, thoughtful stories, and contemplative poems that are not only pleasing sensually, but a call for deeper contemplation of life.

-The Witness is a way to describe a state of awareness that, through stories, is sometimes human, sometimes plant, sometimes inanimate, but always present and always deepening in awareness of self—inviting the reader to join in the experience through meditative practices.
+The Witness is a way to describe a state of awareness that, through stories, is sometimes creature, sometimes inanimate, but always present and always deepening in awareness of self—inviting the reader to join in the experience through meditative practices.

 Interested in a free sample of the book?
 Enter your email address below to get a download link!